zwave-js/node-zwave-js/packages/cc/api.md

 // Warning: (ae-missing-release-tag) "addAssociations" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-function addAssociations(applHost: ZWaveApplicationHost, endpoint: IZWaveEndpoint, group: number, destinations: AssociationAddress[]): Promise<void>;
+function addAssociations(applHost: ZWaveApplicationHost_2, endpoint: IZWaveEndpoint_2, group: number, destinations: AssociationAddress[]): Promise<void>;

 // Warning: (ae-missing-release-tag) "AlarmSensorCC" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //